Assessment Results

 End of KS1 assessments (SATs) became non statutory from the 2023/24 academic year onwards and statistics are not published at a national level.
 We continue to assess children in reading, writing and mathematics and compare this to the age related expectations of the National Curriculum.

-We are incredibly proud that the percentage of children, including disadvantaged children who achieve age related expectations are above the most recent national figures for all subjects.
+We are incredibly proud that the percentage of children, including disadvantaged children who achieve age related expectations are above the most recent national figures for most subjects.

 SubjectReaching Expected Standard*